 “If the worker won’t be there that day, is the business still generating enough revenue to be able to pay the employee?”
 Williams advises employers to ask themselves.
 “The business owner has to look at the cash situation versus how they are doing recruiting people.”

 Recruiting new employees and retaining them can be costly, which is why reducing employee turnover is crucial.
 Consider your competition’s holiday PTO practices when you’re putting your own together.
 If you don’t, you may find it harder to attract and retain top talent.

 At the very least, you want to match what your rivals are doing.
 If you’re looking for an edge, you may want to add an extra holiday to the mix.

 It may be easiest to select some of the most common federal holidays and leave it at that, but a better strategy is determining what your employees want.
 You may think giving staff the day off for Christmas is a no-brainer, but if most of your workers don’t celebrate the holiday (for cultural or religious reasons, for example), it’s a wasted day off.

 “There are so many worthy holidays and observances, it can be hard to decide which ones to select,” said Cote.
 “As employers, you also have to consider the needs of the business.”

-Your employees may prefer to have Martin Luther King Jr. Day off rather than Columbus Day, but you won’t know it if you don’t ask.
-For another example, it may be difficult for employees to get to the polling stations on Election Day; by making that a paid day off, you could build goodwill and loyalty among the ranks.
+Conduct employee surveys about the holidays they’d prefer to observe with PTO.
+Your employees may prefer Martin Luther King Jr. Day off rather than Columbus Day, but you won’t know if you don’t ask.
+Additionally, some employees may have trouble getting to their polling stations on Election Day; if you make that a paid day off, you could build goodwill and loyalty among the ranks.

-Key takeaway: Incorporating paid time off for holidays requires upfront work on the business owner’s part.
-You have to see how much PTO you can afford, the impact it will have on productivity and the bottom line, and what your competitors are doing.
-Equally important is making sure you give employees the holidays off that they observe.
+Incorporating paid time off for holidays requires upfront work on the business owner’s part.
+You must determine how much PTO you can afford, its impact on productivity and the bottom line, and what your competitors are doing.